Card-Forge/forge/forge-gui/README.txt

 Won't cause startup to be slower since they are loaded on the fly.

+Fix bug in default preferences causing game to crash.

+- Canceling Delve now refunds exiled cards -
+If you cancel casting a spell after selecting cards to Delve, the selected cards will no longer get exiled.

 Our Lawyers Made Us Do This:
 ----------------------------